qpdf/qpdf/manual/installation.rst

 Options for Working on qpdf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+CHECK_SIZES
+  The source file :file:`qpdf/sizes.cc` is used to display the sizes
+  of all objects in the public API.
+Consistency of its output between
+  releases is used as part of the check against accidental breakage of
+  the binary interface (ABI).
+Turning this on causes a test to be run
+  that ensures an exact match between classes in ``sizes.cc`` and
+  classes in the library's public API.
+This option requires Python 3.

 GENERATE_AUTO_JOB
   Some qpdf source files are automatically generated from
   :file:`job.yml` and the CLI documentation.
 If you are adding new